Tohi Smith-Milner

 2019/20

-Melbourne United began the season with a complete rehaul of its roster.
-The team chose not to re-sign imports Casper Ware and Josh Boone, released Daniel Trist and lost young forward Craig Moller when he signed with Sydney as a free agent.
+Melbourne United began the season with a complete overhaul of its roster.
+The team chose not to re-sign imports Casper Ware and Josh Boone, released Daniel Trist, and lost young forward Craig Moller, who signed with Sydney as a free agent.

-United then signed Jo Lual-Acuil, Shea Ili (who played under Dean Vickerman during his time at the Breakers) and Jack Purchase as the team’s development player.
-Vickerman then added import duo Melo Trimble from Cairns and Shawn Long via New Zealand, who were friends, having played together for the USA National Team.
-Rounded out the squad David Barlow, Alex Pledger, Tohi Smith-Milner and Casey Prather re-signed with the club.
+United then signed Jo Lual-Acuil, Shea Ili (who had played under Dean Vickerman during his time at the Breakers), and Jack Purchase as the team’s development player.
+Vickerman added import duo Melo Trimble from Cairns and Shawn Long from New Zealand, who were friends and had played together for the USA National Team.
+The squad was rounded out by re-signing David Barlow, Alex Pledger, Tohi Smith-Milner, and Casey Prather.

-After a season spent in Europe, Casey Prather would return to the club (two-year deal) as the team’s third import, but he Prather missed the first seven games of the season due to injury, question marks around his health and signing were raised.
-Once Prather (9.3 points, 3.3 rebounds, and 0.7 assists) managed to return to the court, his scoring was far below his career numbers.
-He managed to play in six games before undergoing another knee clean-out shortly after and was then ruled out for the rest of the season due to a right hamstring tear.
-United would sign former NBA talent Stanton Kidd (9.4 points, 3.9 rebounds, and 0.5 assists) as his injury replacement.
+Prather returned to the club on a two-year deal after spending the previous season in Europe, but he missed the first seven games of the season due to injury, raising concerns about his health.
+When Prather did return, his output (9.3 points, 3.3 rebounds, and 0.7 assists) was well below his career averages.
+After just six games, he underwent another knee clean-out and was ruled out for the remainder of the season with a hamstring tear.
+United signed former NBA talent Stanton Kidd (9.4 points, 3.9 rebounds, and 0.5 assists) as his injury replacement.

-This resulted in United losing four of their first five games of the season, and with reports of a rift between players, a coach under pressure and frustrated supporters, the club looked utterly rattled.
-By late-November however, United sat third on the ladder (7-4) behind six consecutive wins and were the highest scoring team in the competition (99.7 points-per-game).
-Melo Trimble (19.4 points, 3.6 rebounds, 4.6 assists, and 1.2 steals) would lead United in scoring, alongside Long (18.2 points, 9.4 rebounds, and 1.1 blocks) and Captain Chris Goulding (17.6 points, 2.2 rebounds, and 2.3 assists).
+This rocky start led to United losing four of their first five games, with rumors of internal conflicts, a coach under pressure, and frustrated supporters.
+By late November, however, United sat third on the ladder (7-4) after winning six consecutive games, becoming the highest-scoring team in the competition (99.7 points per game).
+Melo Trimble (19.4 points, 3.6 rebounds, 4.6 assists, and 1.2 steals) led the team in scoring, alongside Long (18.2 points, 9.4 rebounds, and 1.1 blocks) and Captain Chris Goulding (17.6 points, 2.2 rebounds, and 2.3 assists).

-Smith-Milner finished the season averaging 3.7 points, 2 rebounds, and 0.5 assists while Melbourne finished the season in fourth place (15-13) and face Sydney in the semifinals.
+Tohi Smith-Milner finished the season averaging 3.7 points, 2 rebounds, and 0.5 assists, playing a regular role in United’s rotation as they secured a fourth-place finish (15-13) and faced Sydney in the semifinals.

-Long (23 points, 10 rebounds, and 1 block) controlled the inside while Trimble (34 points, 5 assists, and 3 steals) came off the bench to finish as the game’s leading scorer.
-It wasn’t enough however, with United losing game one (80-86) with Xavier Cooks (21 points, 9 rebounds and 4 assists) and Jae’Sean Tate (19 points and 5 rebounds) doing most of the damage for the Kings.
+In Game 1, Long (23 points, 10 rebounds, and 1 block) dominated inside, and Trimble (34 points, 5 assists, and 3 steals) came off the bench to lead all scorers, but United fell short (80-86).
+Xavier Cooks (21 points, 9 rebounds, and 4 assists) and Jae’Sean Tate (19 points and 5 rebounds) were the key players for Sydney.

-Smith-Milner produce the best numbers of his career so far, becoming a regular rotation player and averaging 3.7 points, 2.0 rebounds, and 0.5 assists in 26 games.
+Smith-Milner produced his best season to date, becoming a regular part of the rotation and averaging 3.7 points, 2.0 rebounds, and 0.5 assists in 26 games.

 SOUTH EAST MELBOURNE PHOENIX